GreyLimit/i8086/README.md

 Within the limits of the x86 instructions so far encoded the assembler can *directly* generate DOS '.COM' executables (and by inference CP/M86 executables):  "Hello World!" has been written and executed.

-Support for object file creation (as input to a separate linker) has not been coded.
+All instructions present in the 8086/88 and 80186(88) have been encoded into the assembler though comprehensive validation and testing that these generate the correct machine instructions has not been attempted.

 Ongoing work on the '--dump-opcodes' option (enabled when compiled with VERIFICATION defined) has highlighted a range of errors thus proving how worth while this coding effort has been.

-As a by product it is possible to display all of the instructions which the assembler will recognise .. it's a long list.
+The object of this options is to display all of the instructions which the assembler will recognise providing a direct input to an external validation mechanism.

+Support for object file creation (as input to a separate linker) nor direct '.exe' creation has not been coded.

+## Revelations

+Perhaps a little late to point out the errors in "Programming the 8086 8088" (Sybex 1983), they are numerous, confusing and caused much head scratching.
+The genuine Intel documents are, naturally, more reliable if not as easy to comprehend.